keboola/bdl-2025-fairytale-generator/README.md

 docker-compose run crew
 ```

-This command initializes the KeboolaDoc Crew using Docker, assembling the agents and assigning them tasks as defined in your configuration.
+This command initializes the FairytaleCrew using Docker, assembling the agents and assigning them tasks as defined in your configuration.

 ## 📊 What the Crew Does

-The KeboolaDoc Crew consists of two specialized AI agents:
+The FairytaleCrew consists of two specialized AI agents:

-- **Data Integration Expert**: Analyzes source systems and data integration patterns
+- **Fairytale Planner**: Creates engaging story plans with all the elements of a fairytale
-- **Transformation Expert**: Examines data transformations and processing logic
+- **Fairytale Writer**: Writes captivating fairytale stories based on the plans

-The crew performs sequential analysis of your Keboola project and generates comprehensive reports.
+The crew works together to create magical and engaging fairytale stories with rich characters, plots, and magical elements.

 ## 📁 Output

-All analysis results are saved to the `output/` folder:
+All fairytale results are saved to the `output/` folder:

-- `output/integrations.txt` - Source system and integration analysis
+- `output/fairytale_plan.json` - Fairytale story plan and structure
-- `output/transformations.txt` - Transformation analysis and documentation
+- `output/fairytale_story.txt` - Complete fairytale story

 Make sure the `output/` directory exists before running the crew.